Accessibility is a right. Here's how I helped eight organizations jumpstart their accessibility initiatives:

 - Provided accessibility guidance to government web developers.

 - Surveyed web developers about gaps in their knowledge and skills.

 - Organized workshops on assistive technologies, data tables, forms, PDFs, and testing methodologies.

 - Developed a framework for future web accessibility remediation and repair.

 I met the deadline, and laid the groundwork for the future.
-Government websites are now accessible.
+Government websites now meet WCAG requirements.
 Equally important, strategies for maintaining accessible sites are now firmly in place.

 Hewlett-Packard is committed to making its products, services, and information accessible to everyone, including people with disabilities.
 But the company needed help to meet its committment.
 Dena Shumila Wainwright and I worked closely with HP for four years as it made accessibility a corporate priority.

 - Conducted accessibility studies of printers, all-in-one machines, scanners, desktop PCs, and documentation.

 - Reported on hardware and software barriers to people with a wide range of disabilities.

 - Provided feedback to the technical writers who prepared the "Hewlett-Packard Accessibility Guidelines."